FransBouma/InjectableGenericCameraSystem/Cameras/AssassinsCreedOdyssey/ReadMe.md

 Camera release binaries: soon...
 Credits: Otis_Inf.

+### Features

+- Camera control: (Also in cut scenes and during a paused game)
+	- FoV control
+	- Free unlimited camera movement and rotation
+- Game pause / unpause, also in cut scenes.
+- Time of Day control
+- Resolution scaling
+- Photomode range limiter removal
+- HUD toggle

 ### How to use
 Read the enclosed readme.txt for details, really!
 Run the game as **administrator** otherwise it won't work.